 The amount you’ll spend to create a living trust in Maryland depends on the method you use to create it.
 If you do it yourself with the help of an online program, you’ll probably spend a few hundred dollars or so.
 If you hire an attorney, the total cost will probably be more than $1,000.
 Of course, the exact cost will depend on your attorney’s fees and the complexity of your estate.

 Though it’s cheaper to go it alone, there are some risks to DIY estate planning.
-It is detail-oriented work and requires a lot of precise research to get right.
+It is detail-heavy work and requires a lot of precise research to nail down.
 If you don’t feel up to that challenge, getting a lawyer is probably the right call.
 Make sure the lawyer you hire is a trust specialist, not just an estate planner, and discuss your lawyer’s fees upfront so you are not surprised.

 Why Get a Living Trust in Maryland?